How Steelers went from Super Bowl contenders to Browns fans

 The same breaks the Steelers created during last season's 13-3 campaign have closed up this season, as they've gone 1-4 since a six-game winning streak in October and November.

-While the 2017 Steelers were 7-1 in games decided by five points or less, this year’s group is 2-4-1 in such games.
+While the 2017 Steelers were 7-1 in games decided by five points or fewer, this year’s group is 2-4-1 in such games.

 Tomlin hasn’t had the hot hand with his calls.
 The decision to have Ridley taking the handoff on a crucial third-and-2 and the fake punt that took the ball out of the hands of Roethlisberger will surely haunt.